zhenia-cyp/parser-linkedin/README.md

 7) Replace "path = r"E:\result25.xlsx"" with the actual path and filename where you want to save the results.

-8) Create a virtual environment
+8) Create a virtual environment use the terminal

 python -m venv venv

-9) Activate the virtual environment
+9) Activate a virtual environment

  For Windows:
  venv\Scripts\activate